 3. Manage business cards like a pro

 At any gathering or conference, business cards only get out of hand if you let them.
 Mitigate the likelihood of losing cards, or misplacing your own, by scanning them immediately into Evernote.
 Evernote Premium recognizes the elements of a business card (name, title, company, phone number, and email address) and creates both an image of the card and an editable contact entry automatically.
-When you connect Evernote Premium with LinkedIn, Evernote will find the card owner’s LinkedIn profile and add it to the contact note.

 4. Collect your digital files